PatricioDieck/jwt-minimal-example/README.md

 - **Error Handling & Refresh:**
   Add better error handling and explore implementing a token refresh strategy.

-By building and testing this minimal example, you’ll gain a practical understanding of how JWT-based authentication works end-to-end.
-Once you’re comfortable with this flow, you can begin integrating similar concepts into your Expo/React Native app with your preferred backend (and eventually, Clerk for more advanced features).
+By building and testing this minimal example, you'll gain a practical understanding of how JWT-based authentication works end-to-end.
+Once you're comfortable with this flow, you can begin integrating similar concepts into your Expo/React Native app with your preferred backend (and eventually, Clerk for more advanced features).